twood02/webtemplate/wiki/benchmark/benchmark.md

 <div align="center"><i>r5.large</i> instance results</div>
 <br/><br/>

-# Different loads for web application running on the same instance benchmark
+# Different Loads for Web Application Running on the Same Instance Benchmark
 In this test we will use <i>r5.large</i> instance and test its behavior across different loads.
 We will set the ramp up to 10s and hold for 30s.
 Each test we will change the task count and concurrency.
 The results are shown below:

 ![alt text](load1.png "load1")